welvet/SillyTavern-MessageSummarize/README.md

 - ~~Allow disabling extension in individual chats without giving it a profile.~~
 - ~~Add option to include a few previous messages/summaries in the summary prompt as context~~
 - ~~Progress bar for summarization of chat history~~
+- Maybe add an option to use different completion presets for the summarization.
 - Add a button to transfer all summaries marked for long-term memory into a lorebook entry
 - Need to detect when more messages are loaded into the chat via the "load more message" button, and update the message visuals to display any memories on them.
 Annoyingly, no event seems to be fired when the chat updates this way (that I could find).
 - option to cascade summary edits when previous summaries are included in the summary prompt?